voutilad/virtio_vmmci/README.md

    behavior of OpenBSD's `vmmci(4)` driver

 _You need both modules installed!_

+## Known Issues or Caveats
+Couple things:

+1. I test and develop using OpenBSD snapshots, so relatively in sync with -current.
+The good news is when OpenBSD 6.5 drops, things should be in good working order.

+2. I lean heavily on the simplification that OpenBSD virtualization guests are single CPU currently.

+3. This won't solve larger clock issues...like not getting your kernel to trust the `tsc` clocksource.
+(Make sure you boot your system with `clocksource=tsc` and possibly `tsc=reliable`.)

+So in general, if you're seeing regular clock drifts over 2-3 seconds you need to check your clocksource is tsc in `/sys/devices/system/clocksource/clocksource0/current_clocksource`.

 ## Installation & Usage
 Assuming you've got a recent Linux distro running as a guest already